dsingh07/adop-aws/layer5-ebs-backups/README.md

 1. Navigate to the AWS CloudFormation service in your preferred AWS region.
 2. Create Stack.
 3. Choose template and upload the `ebs-backup-lambda-function.yaml` template.
 4. Complete the required parameters.
-See `CloudFormation` section of the readme for more descriptive parameter definitions.
+See `Inputs` section of the readme for more descriptive parameter definitions.
 5. On successful stack creation, the lambda function for ebs backup has been created and scheduled.

 ### Inputs